Fade2D Documentation pages v2.16.8

 Parameters

-bAllVerticesdetermines if all convex hull points are returned or if collinear ones shall be removed.
+[in]bAllVerticesA boolean that determines whether all convex hull points are returned or if collinear ones should be removed.

 ◆ getIncidentTriangles()